 (6) Surgical masks will be provided for anyone who wishes to use them.
 Disposable gloves will also be made available.

 (7) Please be extremely careful concerning interaction with the children or babies.
-The nursery room will remain open for individual use but will not be staffed.

 (8) Please remain at home if you are manifesting any of the following signs of sickness: Fever — Cough —– Shortness of breath — Chills — Repeated shaking — Muscle pain; — Headache — Sore throat — New loss of taste or smell or other neurological issue.